rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 The next part of the code, `.read_line(&mut guess)`, calls the [`read_line`][read_line]<!-- ignore --> method on the standard input handle to get input from the user.
-You’re also passing one argument to `read_line`: `&mut guess`.
+We’re also passing one argument to `read_line`: `&mut guess`.

 [read_line]: ../std/io/struct.Stdin.html#method.read_line